 Chemotherapy, and the chemotherapy with a broken port that burned my skin

 So much pain, so much struggle.
 But I came out of the battle with a clear sense of who I am.
 I wanted to live a fulfilled life.
-It was time to fully live.
+It was time to live fully.

 As my chemotherapy and radiation treatment came to an end, I left America and made a move to Israel.
 I had a dream to live in Israel, so I did.
 I moved to a small beach town in the North.
-Later I longed for more adventure.
-I longed to live where I truly belong, Tel Aviv, Israel.
+Later, I longed for more adventure.
+I longed to live where I truly belonged, Tel Aviv, Israel.

 Everyday An Adventure